CodeURJC-DAW-2023-24/webapp18/README.md

 ### Pedro:
 #### Tareas:
-Implementar lo relacionado a usuarios (employers y lifeguards), inicio de sesión, registrarse, perfil y seguridad.
+Implementar lo relacionado a usuarios (employers y lifeguards) en la API REST
 #### Commits:
-  - Added employers and lifeguard databases
-  - works login and view your profile
-  - initialize database and management of added roles
-  - logout implementation and header improvement
-  - Added list of lifeguards and employers can remove them from accepted offers
+  - Added UserRestController (to check if it works)
+  - Setting passwords in the API works and improved put and post methods.
+Need to check if it works with images
+  - Added Get Offers and OffersAccepted and also Delete one of your offers or offersAccepted for lifeguards.
+For employers get offers and delete offer permanently
+  - Post, delete, put and get user images works.
+Added permissions to api user
+  - Added documentation of UserRestController with Open API
 #### Ficheros:
-  - UserController
+  - LifeguardRestController
-  - Person
+  - EmployerRestController
-  - Lifeguard
+  - LifeguardDTO
-  - Employer
+  - EmployerDTO
-  - profile
+  - LoginrRestController

+### Nico:
+#### Tareas:
+#### Commits:
+#### Ficheros:

-### Cristian:
+### Adrián:
 #### Tareas:
 #### Commits:
 #### Ficheros: